Water Fast: Day 1 of 3

 • A minor headache since noon

-So I’ve just stayed put in the house today.
-I’ve caught up on some reading, done some dishes, put a few gifts away and decluttered.
-I took a two hour nap and I’ll probably dive into a new book later this evening.
+So I’ve just stayed put today.
+I’ve caught up on some reading, done the dishes, put a few gifts away and decluttered.
+I took a two-hour nap and I’ll probably dive into a new book later this evening.

 so great michelle, and to do it on holiday week rather than the gluttony that usually ensues.
 It’s so nice that you are cleansing, that you are being gentle and staying in while doing it, that you napped.
 Tender and sweet – what a treat for your body and soul.
 Thank you for sharing your experience